klum-dsl/klum-ast/README.md

 - be as terse as possible while still being readable and using almost no boilerplate code

 - Offer as much IDE-based assistance as possible.
-    - In IDEA this works by including a custom gdsl file (mostly working)
-    - In Eclipse, inclusion of a custom dsld file is planned
+  Since KlumAST uses AST transformations, this works out of the box for all major IDEs (as long as the model classes are separated from the actual configuration)

 ## Example